bathompso/bathompso.github.io/_posts/blog/2014-07-29-transition-to-data-science.md

 tags:
   - Data Science
 image: datascience-cloud.jpg
-subtitle: The fledgling field of data science is a draw for many astronomers, but why do so many "transition guides" seem to think data science positions exist solely within Silicon Valley?
+description: The fledgling field of data science is a draw for many astronomers, but why do so many "transition guides" seem to think data science positions exist solely within Silicon Valley?
 ---

 Academia has been undergoing a crisis as of late.
 Many disciplines (even "hot ones," such as [biomedical research](http://arstechnica.com/science/2014/04/is-us-biomedical-research-heading-for-a-breakdown/)) have been finding that they are producing too many short-term jobs (post-docs), and too few permanent positions to sustain the outflow of Ph.D.s.